SylviaChen1/SylviaChen1.github.io/projects/STest1publish.md

   - SQL
   - Web API
   - Angular CLI
-summary: My team and I designed, programmed, and installed a new queuing and check-in system for the Animal Quarantine Facility at the Daniel K. Inouye International Airport.
+summary: This is a test version of publish.
+My team and I designed, programmed, and installed a new queuing and check-in system for the Animal Quarantine Facility at the Daniel K. Inouye International Airport.
 ---

 <img class="ui large centered image" src="../images/cimp2.png">